XIX Army Corps: 13 June 1940

 On 13 June, 1st Panzer Division reached the canal at Étrepy.
 While XXXIX Army Corps had instructed 1st Panzer to not cross the canal, Guderian reversed that directive and Hermann Balck's units of Rifle-Regiment 1 began establishing a bridgehead on the other hand of the canal.
 The Germans secured a bridge across the canal and managed to save it from destruction by Allied explosives.
 Guderian in his memoirs points to one Leutnant Weber of the 1st Panzer Division's engineers and one Hauptmann Eckinger, a battalion commander of the 1st Panzer's riflemen, as the primary architects of that small but important victory.
 Guderian awarded both of them with the Iron Cross 1st Class.

 14 June 1940

-On 14 June, the day that German troops marched into Paris at 09:00 in the morning, 1st Panzer Division reached St Dizier and was then instructed to proceed towards Langres.
+On 14 June, the day that German troops marched into Paris at 09:00, 1st Panzer Division reached St Dizier and was then instructed to proceed towards Langres.
 29th Infantry Division was to advance on Juzennecourt via Wassy, whereas 2nd Panzer Division was to strike at Bar-sur-Aube via Montier-en-Der.

 15 June 1940

-In the morning of June 15, 1 Panzer Division forced the surrender of Langres fortress and took some 3,000 French prisoners.
+On the morning of June 15, 1 Panzer Division forced the surrender of Langres fortress and took some 3,000 French prisoners.
 1st Panzer Division was to continue to advance towards Besançon, 2nd Panzer Division towards Til-Châtel.
 XLI Army Corps would continue its advance southwards on the Marne's east bank.
 The entire Panzer Group would thus cover the left flank of XVI Army Corps of Erich Hoepner in its advance towards Dijon.
 29th Infantry Division captured Pontailler-sur-Saône by nightfall.